Federal Regulations: RFG Required Areas

 The federal Clean Air Act Amendments of 1990 established that cities with the worst smog pollution (ozone nonattainment areas) use reformulated gasoline (RFG) beginning in 1995.

-Today, about 30% of the nation's gasoline is RFG.
+Today, about 30 percent of the nation's gasoline is RFG.
 EPA estimates that as many as 75 million people today breathe cleaner air because of RFG.

 Click here to view the list of RFG required areas.